Understanding the Behavior

 Supervise your puppy closely during training sessions.
 If they persistently bite, implement timeouts by calmly removing your attention for a brief period.
 This teaches your puppy that biting ends playtime.

-What are the basic steps to get started with Understanding the Behavior?
+How do you get started with Understanding the Behavior?

 Conclusion